oracle/node-oracledb/INSTALL.md

 #### <a name="mig31"></a> 1.1 Changes in node-oracledb version 3.1

 Pre-built binaries are now contained in the package downloaded from npm.
-This removes the internally executed step of downloading a binary package from GitHub.
+This removes the previous internally executed step of downloading a suitable binary package from GitHub.
+If install size is an issue, all binaries except those for the current Node.js version can be deleted with `npm run prune`.

 Source code is no longer included in the package available from npm.
 To compile from source code, you need access to GitHub or its [Oracle